 WI Medicaid coverage does also not cover services offered by an out-of-state or out-of-network providers.
 Moreover, any health care services deemed not medically necessary are not covered.
 The only exceptions are emergencies and prior authorized services.
 Finally, any services that you are not legally required to pay, for example those offered at a discount or voluntarily, are not covered by Medicaid.

-Types of Medicaid Insurance in Wisconsin
+Understanding the Types of Medicaid Insurance in Wisconsin

 There are different types of WI Medicaid insurance you can choose.
 When approved for WI Medicaid coverage, you will have to choose a health plan.
 This is a managed care organization (MCO) contracted by the State of Wisconsin to offer health services to Medicaid enrollees.